CathalMullan/spark_tensorflow_pipeline/docs/Project_Description_and_Work_Plan.md

 In terms of the urgency detection, may end up being closer to sentiment analysis.
 More angry/upset mail means more urgent?
 (Only half joking)

-Reference [1] seems to approach this idea for social media with a focus on the found domains of the text, but this seems rather closer to marketability research and a measure of brands success on media platforms.
+Reference [1] seems to approach this idea for social media with a focus on the found domains of the text, but this seems closer to marketability research and a measure of brands success on media platforms than identification.

 Reference [2] is very much related to this projects goals.
 Further reading of this approach is necessary, but seems to rely on splitting email text into what it calls email zones.
 Requires identification and understanding of speech